 According to Core Path Scotland, there are no core paths located within 300m of the scheme extents.
-Additionally, there are no National cycle Routes, bridleways or bus stops located within 300 of the works.
+Additionally, there are no National cycle Routes or Bridleways within 300 of the works.
+There are two bus stops located along the A75 within the scheme extents that run services to and from Castle Douglas, Stranraer and wider towns within Dumfries and Galloway.